 The Commonwealth of Virginia has defined the following educational requirements for licensure:

 Number of hours required

 "In order to renew an active license biennially, the practitioner must complete the Continued Competency Activity and Assessment Form, which is provided by the Board and must indicate completion of at least 60 hours of continuing learning activities.

 30 hours shall be Type 1 continuing learning activities as documented by an accredited sponsor or organization sanctioned by the profession to designate learning activities for credit or other value.
 Remaining hours may be gained through self-study or other Type I activities.
 All 60 hours required by the Board may be Type 1 hours.

-30 of the 60 hours may be Type 2 continuing learning activities which may or may not be approved for credit by an accredited sponsor or organization sanctioned by the profession to designate learning activities for credit or other value.
-Physicians shall document their own participation in Type 2 learning activities…” http://www.dhp.virginia.gov/Forms/medicine/ContinuingComp/PhysicianCE_form.doc (18VAC85-20-235)
+30 of the 60 hours may be Type 2 continuing learning activities, which may or may not be approved for credit by an accredited sponsor or organization sanctioned by the profession to designate learning activities for credit or other value.
+Physicians shall document their own participation in Type 2 learning activities..."

-Category 1 CME (or AMA PRA Category 1 Credit TM)are those formal activities which are based on a planning process that includes a needs assessment, learning objectives, educational design and assessment.
-These activities are planned with full compliance with the Essentials and policies of the Accreditation Council for Continuing Medical Education (ACCME), the Standards for Commercial Support, and the AMA Gifts to Physicians from Industry.
-These activities are certified by an accredited provider (such as Eastern Virginia Medical School).
+Category 1 CME (or AMA PRA Category 1 credit) are those formal activities which are based on a planning process that includes a needs assessment, learning objectives, educational design and assessment.
+These activities are planned with full compliance with the essentials and policies of the Accreditation Council for Continuing Medical Education, the standards for commercial support and the AMA gifts to physicians from industry policy.
+These activities are certified by an accredited provider such as EVMS.

-Accredited providers (such as Eastern Virginia Medical School) do not designate activities for Category 2 credit.
+Accredited providers such as EVMS do not designate activities for Category 2 credit.